 - Level of competition — such phrases should have low competition.

 - Relevance — it should describe your website.

 An important reminder: Don’t write specifically for search engines.
 You should aim to convert visitors to customers.
-Therefore, quality content should be your first priority using the sound SEO Techniques.
+Therefore, quality content should be your first priority using SEO Techniques.

 To optimize content for better SEO ranking, you need to consider the following:

 - Content titles — should be eye-catching and should contain the focus keyword.

 - Keywords — should be relevant to the content.
 You should include latent semantic indexing (LSI) keywords, too.
 That is, phrases or words that give context to the focus keyword.

 - Links — focus on both inbound and outbound links.
 For outbound links, target reputable websites within your niche.
 Choose anchor texts that describe your website.

 - Content quality — it must be original, high quality, and informative content that cannot easily be found anywhere on the web.